Zoddy/devon/README.md

 - `-d, --daemonize` does not need a value (but you can set `true` or `false` if you want)

 ## Document location
-Some note to where the devserver loads: In the directory where you start, the devserver will take this as document location and all paths in the url are relative to that.
+Some note to where devon loads files: In the directory where you start, devon will take this as document location and all paths in the URL are relative to that.

 ## Proxy
-Devserver has a simple reverse proxy handling.
+Devon has a simple reverse proxy handling.
 Add a `.proxy`-named file to the document location with content like this (example):

 ```
 {